Sheet Pan Breakfast Hash (one pan!)

 How to make this recipe your own

-- If you like cheesy breakfast hash, try a little gruyere or blue cheese, a few walnuts, and a drizzle of honey or maple syrup.
+- Add-Ins: If you like cheesy breakfast hash, try a little gruyere or blue cheese, a few walnuts, and a drizzle of honey or maple syrup.
 Cheddar is also always a great choice and goes really well with the fresh chive garnish.

 Make Ahead Ideas